8-cm/kube-dump/docs/dependencies.md

 ### Default Debug Image: nicolaka/netshoot

 The default image (`nicolaka/netshoot`) includes all necessary tools.

+**📦 For building custom images, see [Custom Images Guide](custom-images.md)** for exact package lists and Dockerfile examples.

 If using a custom image via `--image`, it must contain:

 #### Required Tools in Debug/Discovery Pods